History of Wahhabism: Mohammad bin Salman (2017–present)

-What happened in the last 30 years is not Saudi Arabia.
+"What happened in the last 30 years is not Saudi Arabia.
 What happened in the region in the last 30 years is not the Middle East.
 After the Iranian revolution in 1979, people wanted to copy this model in different countries, one of them is Saudi Arabia.
 We didn't know how to deal with it.
 And the problem spread all over the world.
-Now is the time to get rid of it.MBS has ruled in favor of allowing women to drive and enter sport stadiums, eventually reopening cinemas.
+Now is the time to get rid of it."MBS has ruled in favor of allowing women to drive and enter sport stadiums, eventually reopening cinemas.
 According to Kamel Daoud, MBS is "above all ... putting pressure on the clergy and announcing the review and certification of the great canons of Muslim orthodoxy, including the hadiths, the collection of the Prophet Muhammad's sayings".
 By 2021, the waning power of the religious clerics brought forth by new social, religious, economic, political changes and a new educational policy asserting a "Saudi national identity" that emphasize non-Islamic components; have led to what has been described as the "post-Wahhabi era" of Saudi Arabia.
-The 2016 international conference on Sunni Islam in Grozny (a Sufi conference funded by the government of the United Arab Emirates and Russia) where "200 Muslim scholars from Egypt, Russia, Syria, Sudan, Jordan, and Europe reject[ed] Saudi Arabia's doctrine", has been described by the Huffington Post as a "frontal assault on Wahhabism" (as well as an assault on other conservative "interpretations of Islam, such as Salafism and Deobandism").
+The 2016 international conference on Sunni Islam in Grozny (a Sufi conference funded by the government of the United Arab Emirates and Russia) where "200 Muslim scholars from Egypt, Russia, Syria, Sudan, Jordan, and Europe reject[ed] Saudi Arabia's doctrine", was described by the American journalist James M. Dorsey as a "frontal assault on Wahhabism" (as well as an assault on other conservative "interpretations of Islam, such as Salafism and Deobandism").

-In a landmark interview in May 2021 explaining Vision 2030, MbS defended Muhammad ibn ʿAbd al-Wahhab and signalled future religious reforms, stating:"If Sheikh Muhammad bin Abdulwahhab were with us today and he found us committed blindly to his texts and closing our minds to interpretation and jurisprudence while deifying and sanctifying him he would be the first to object to this.
+In an interview in May 2021 explaining Saudi Vision 2030, MbS defended Muhammad ibn ʿAbd al-Wahhab while mentioning his socio-cultural modernization policies, stating:"If Sheikh Muhammad bin Abdulwahhab were with us today and he found us committed blindly to his texts and closing our minds to interpretation and jurisprudence while deifying and sanctifying him he would be the first to object to this.
 There are no fixed schools of thought and there is no infallible person.
 We should engage in continuous interpretation of Quranic texts and the same goes for the sunnah of the Prophet...."